Apollo (DC Comics): Earth-50

-Final Crisis #7 depicts Apollo and Mister Majestic as both being legitimate Superman analogues for their Earth.
+Final Crisis #7 depicts Apollo and Mister Majestic as both being Superman analogues for their Earth.

 World's End

 The 2008 Number of the Beast Wildstorm miniseries described the devastation of Earth and set the scene for a new Authority ongoing series, World's End, by Dan Abnett and Andy Lanning.
 In this series, Apollo is separated from Midnighter and the rest of the Authority when a thick layer of smog covers the Earth, preventing sunlight from reaching the surface.
 Apollo is forced to remain in the photosphere to absorb the radiation he needs to survive, visiting the surface only briefly to help the team.
 While on the surface, environmental conditions sap his powers, giving him a gaunt appearance and limiting his ability to fight.

 He is later infected by the Warhol Fever, a superpower-inducing virus, that evolves and becomes sentient by incubating in his body.
 Claiming to be The Burn, the virus overrides his mind and attempts to escape into The Bleed.
 The Authority is forced to put Apollo in suspended animation, frozen and in an anaerobic room to keep the infection from spreading.
 He is eventually cured when Midnighter feeds him a piece of fruit he receives from the Century Baby, Gaia Rothstein.

 When the Authority reorganises and takes the Carrier into space, Apollo elects to stay on Earth, as he might be powerless during extended space travel.
 Midnighter stays with him.